Jods-Its/Jods-Camping-Tools/README.md

-# Jods-Camping-Tools
+# Camping Tools

-A mod for TLD that adds tools for outdoors adventures.
+> A mod for The Long Dark, by Hinterland Studio, that adds a set of tools for outdoors adventures.
 Open to sugestions!

 Contents: